kabyru/machineSponge/README.md

 NOTE: This current pre-release uses WINDOWS PyTorch, choose the proper MAIN file depending whether you wish to use CUDA-supported hardware to expedite the run or not.

-(Idea and base RNN code comes from MortyFire, created by Sarthak Mittal (@naiveHobo)
+(Base RNN code comes from MortyFire, created by Sarthak Mittal (@naiveHobo)